 MD2B Connect Physician ID # 104

-Where will this rotation take place: This outpatient rotation will take place in Los Angeles.
+Where will this rotation take place: This combined outpatient and inpatient US clinical experience will take place in Los Angeles.

 Hours: Monday through Friday 8 AM to 5 PM

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.